libdither/libdither/research/stack/mathematical-core.md

 # The Mathematical Core

+> *Part III · The Synthesis — Chapter 11.
+The formal reference for the whole stack.*

-*Third document in the sequence: [roadmap.md](roadmap.md) (engineering map) → [the-living-network.md](the-living-network.md) (unifying abstraction) → this (the math).
-Goal: take every open question flagged in the first two documents and either answer it, reduce it to a measurable quantity, or state precisely why it is open.
-Notation is plain-text math in the style of the [truth-markets synthesis](governance/retroactive-consensus-markets.md).*
+*This is the rigorous counterpart to the intuitive chapters of [Part II](substrate.md) and the synthesis of [The Living System](living-system.md).
+Goal: take every open question raised earlier in the book and either answer it, reduce it to a measurable quantity, or state precisely why it is open.
+The intuitive chapters forward-link here; each section below is the formal version of one of them.
+Notation follows the [mechanism](mechanism.md); every symbol is in the [glossary](glossary.md).*

 ---